amenasyed09/Timely/README.md

 Welcome to the **Timely** project!
 This web application is built using **React** with **Tailwind CSS** for the frontend and **FastAPI** for the backend.
 It utilizes a **MongoDB** database to store and manage data.

+#Live Demo
+https://timely-rmbx.onrender.com/ - (Only the Frontend part is Deployed as of now)

 ## Table of Contents

 - [Features](#features)